Vize: Middle Ages

 In 1344, Bizye was captured by John VI Kantakouzenos, who installed his general Manuel Komnenos Raul Asen as governor of the city.
 A few years later, in the late 1340s, a force of 1,200 Turkish horsemen penetrated Byzantine territory as far as Bizye.
 After Matthew Kantakouzenos was forced to abdicate the imperial throne, Bizye remained under his effective control, and he stayed here several times in 1356.

 As part of a synodal act in August 1355, which ratified an alliance between the emperor John V Palaiologos and Ivan Alexander of Bulgaria, the metropolitanate of Bizye was given the archdiocese of Derkos as an epidosis for about two years.
 A similar thing happened with the diocese of Stauropolis in July 1361.

 The inhabitants of Bizye were possibly resettled in 1357 or 58, perhaps because of Turkish brigands taking advantage of the fact that the city's garrison had been depleted by the fighting between John V Palaiologos and Matthew Kantakouzenos.

 In the autumn of 1358, Manuel Asanes, Matthew's uncle-turned-enemy, asked John V to make him governor of Bizye.

 In 1368, Bizye came under the control of the Gazi Turks along with other areas in the southern Istranca mountains.
 The metropolitan of Bizye was reassigned to Mesembria and Anchialos to compensate for the loss of Bizye.
-Bizye was again conquered by the Turks in 1403 and then probably reconquered by the Byzantines under Manuel II Palaiologos in 1410.
+During the Ottoman civil war, Bizye was ceded by the Ottoman emir Süleyman Çelebi to Manuel II Palaiologos in 1403 and then reconquered by the Ottomans under Musa Çelebi in 1410 or 1411.
+After the elimination of Musa, Sultan Mehmed I restored the town to Manuel II Palaiologos in 1413.

 Ottoman period

-Bizye finally came under full Turkish control at the beginning of 1453, possibly under Karaca Paşa.
+Bizye finally came under definitive Turkish control at the beginning of 1453, possibly under Karaca Paşa.

 The Turkish traveler Evliya Çelebi visited Vize in 1661, during his sixth journey.
 He described it as the seat of a sanjak-bey, inhabited by a mixture of Turks, Bulgarians, and Greeks, and famous for its leeks.

 According to the Ottoman population statistics of 1914, the kaza of Vize had a total population of 14,109, consisting of 10,020 Muslims and 4,089 Greeks.